Revamp?

 Light swat have 25% chance to surrender.
 Heavy swat's chances are set at 15%.

-Getting them to less then 33% health will double your intimidation chances.
+Getting them to less than 33% health will double your intimidation chances.

 If you are struggling with intimidations, use relevant skills in the Mastermind tree, get enemies as close to <33% hp threshold, and try getting guard-like cops at the very beginning of the game.